 A student may be required to withdraw on the basis of poor performance in a clinical or practicum setting.
 A student may be required to withdraw if the state of her/his health impairs ability to perform competently or poses a potential risk to clients.

-If a student is alleged to be incompetent, to have violated ethical, professional or safety standards, or to have violated agency policy or the law, and, as a consequence, in the opinion of the dean, poses a risk to the agency or its clients, the dean may suspend the student from the practicum or clinical placement until the Health and Social Services Review Committee examines the circumstances and recommends further action to the appropriate authority who may adopt the recommendation.
+and, as a consequence, in the sole opinion of the Dean of Science, Technology and Health, poses a risk to the agency or its clients, the Dean may suspend the student from the practicum or clinical placement and, if necessary, classes and laboratories until the Health and Social Development Review Committee has held a hearing that examines the allegations and has reached a decision on the allegations.

 The Health and Social Development Review Committee will consist of:

-Recommendations of the Health and Social Development Review Committee may be appealed in sequence to the General Appeals Committee and the Okanagan College Board of Governors.
+Decisions of the Health and Social Development Review Committee must be in writing and should be made available to the student within five working days of the end of the hearing.
+Decisions of the committee may be appealed in sequence to the General Appeals Committee and the Okanagan College Board of Governors.